chaconlab/ilmode/README.md

 ../sbg/bin/ilmode 3hsz.pdb  81 93 --chain A -i 20 -o _mod1B -m 2 -s 0 -a -1  --rmsd 3.0 --drmsd 0.25
 ../scripts/renum_tr.pl 3hsz_mod1F_traj.pdb 3hsz_mod1B_traj.pdb > 3hsz_mod20.pdb
 </pre>
 The first command moves forward (-a 1) the 81-93 loop until the rmsd from the initial position is > 3.0 Å (--rmsd 3.0).
 Every 0.25Å away(--drmsd 0.25) from the initial pose the moved loop coordinates are saved in the 3hsz_mod1F_traj.pdb trajectory file.
-The second command does the same but backward, and the final generate a forward-backward trajectory like this:
+The second command does the same but backward, and the final one generates a forward-backward trajectory like this:

 <video  width="320px" height="175px"  src="https://user-images.githubusercontent.com/19269061/141765600-329048b6-d184-4ae3-ba90-5e459d7ad189.mp4" autoplay="true" loop="true" controls="controls" >
   </video>